acuparse/acuparse/docs/TROUBLESHOOTING.md

 ## Sensor ID's and MAC Addresses

 Without a MAC configured for your Hub or Access, Acuparse has no way of knowing what data it should listen for.
-You must set a MAC and 5-in-1/Atlas sensor ID in the admin settings to begin receiving and uploading your readings.
+You must set a MAC and Iris (5-in-1) or Atlas (7-in-1) sensor ID in the admin settings to begin receiving and uploading your readings.

 Sensor ID's/MAC addresses are located on the sensors themselves.
 If you can't locate them, the syslog will report all sensors and MAC addresses it does not recognize.